 This page is for the original Sgt.
-Rock, Frank Rock
+Rock, Frank Rock.

 For the second Sgt.
 Rock, see Joe Rock.

 Born Franklin John Rock, the future Sgt.
 Rock grew up in Pittsburgh, Pennsylvania.
-He came from a family that had it´s fair share death and tragedy, in fact, he lost three fathers in his youth and many of his siblings had hard and usually short lives ahead of them.
+He came from a family that had it's fair share death and tragedy, in fact, he lost three fathers in his youth and many of his siblings had hard and usually short lives ahead of them.
 His father, Sgt.
 John Michael Rock died in France by snipers bullet in World War One, and he was raised by a stepfather, John Anderson.
 He graduated from Pennsylvania's Hillside High School, but when John Anderson died in a cave-in at Pittsburgh steel mill, Franklin tried to support his family as a prizefighter, but soon went to work for the same steel mill where his stepfather has died.
 While working in the mill, he met a man who became his father figure, but lost him also in a unspecified accident.

 His brothers and sisters had a lot of bad luck in life.
 His sister Ann was committed to a mental institution, brother Eddie died in a motorcycle accident, Josh was killed when he jumped from the Golden Gate Bridge while training to be a paratrooper, Larry was left a vegetable after being wounded in the Second World War and his sister Amy took care of him.
 His brother Bill served as a Marine in the Pacific Theater, and it is not known for sure if he survived the war.

 Sgt.
-Rock was created by Robert Kanigher and Joe Kubert is an iconic war comic hero.
+Rock was created by Robert Kanigher and Joe Kubert as an iconic war comic hero.
 This hard as nails non-commissioned infantry officer led the illustrious Easy Company in the European Theater of the Second World War.
 And like many legendary warriors, his origins and especially death are shrouded in mystery.

 Sgt.
 Rock and Easy Company's adventures took place simultaneously on both Earth-One and Earth-Two, with little to no differentiation between them.
 Rock's continuity is preserved in the Post-Crisis (Modern Age: New Earth) and Post-Flashpoint: Earth-0 universes.
-Rock has appear in many more comics, teaming up with the likes of Batman, Superman and the Suicide Squad.
+Rock has appeared in many more comics, teaming up with the likes of Batman, Superman and the Suicide Squad.

 Major Story Arcs